 - Hamilton Khaki King Automatic Watch

 1. Citizen Eco-Drive AT4010-50E Watch

 The World's Most Advanced Solar Watch

-The Eco-Drive legacy is one of the strongest in the world of watches, and it's a legacy that continues proudly with the AT4010-50E.
-Not only does this watch include the best solar battery in the world, but it's also one of the most precise watches available.
+The Eco-Drive line is one of the strongest in the world of watches, and it's a line that continues proudly with the AT4010-50E.
+Not only does this watch boast the best solar battery in the world, but it's also one of the most precise watches currently available.
 Since it's synced to an atomic clock, you can count on this watch to stay precise to within a second over a staggering 100,000 year period.

-You may not have an excuse for being late ever again, but we think it's worth it.
-And there's a pretty incredible amount of information displayed here too.
+You may no longer have an excuse for being late ever again with this watch, but we think it's well worth it.
+There's a pretty incredible amount of information displayed here, too.
 Built-in chronograph subdials include the ability to quickly adjust to the time zone you're in.

 2. TAG Heuer Men’s Formula 1 Watch

 Tag Heuer has no shortage of handsome-looking watches, but for our budget, the best-looking of these could be the Tag Heuer Men's Formula 1 Watch.
 As per the name, the inspiration behind the racing-style design of this watch came from Formula One, and that's reflected in everything from the stark white-on-black dial color scheme to the bold, squared-off edges on the numbering.